pmazz/HomeAssistant-Config/node-red.md

 # About

-These are the automations I've implemented by Node-Red flows.
+These are the automations I've implemented via Node-Red flows.

 *Documentation in progress.*
 *Stay tuned...*